procrastinate-org/procrastinate/procrastinate/contrib/django/README.md

 This all happens in  `migrations_magic` if you want to read the code along.

-Django introspects it's apps looking for migrations (in django.db.migrations.loader).
+Django introspects its apps looking for migrations (in django.db.migrations.loader).
 It doesn't specifically let each App override the way it's done, so we can't "just" override the right method in App and be done with it.
 But Django doesn't read the migrations modules on the disk directly either.
 It does the following: